Applying for an SBA Loan:

 For a bank or SBA-accredited financial center to trust you (the borrower), you must be able to meet their SBA loan credit score requirements.
 As a good rule of thumb, you must have a credit score of 580 or higher to be eligible for the loan programs.
 A good credit score reflects that you pay your bills on time and that lenders can trust you will make timely payments in the future.

 What Affects Your Credit Score?

-The Fair Isaac Corporation (FICO) created the FICO score, which is the most used credit score in the United States.
+The Fair Isaac Corporation (FICO) created the FICO score, which is the most used credit score for businesses in the United States.
 It is a three-digit number that summarizes your credit report, taking five elements into consideration to calculate your score.

 FICO Score Elements

 This determines whether you are paying your bills on time and indicates if and when you miss any payment due dates (even by just a few days).

 Your total debts are the total amount of individual loans you’ve acquired in the past, such as mortgages, auto, credit card balances, bills in collections, and the like.
 What is being considered here is your credit utilization ratio, or the amount you have available to borrow (like the total amount of your business line of credit) vs. how much you owe.